 This creates an ecosystem where the token is expected to appreciate instead of deprecating over time, since the supply will dwindle as time goes on.

-There’s a cap to this, of course – specifically, when 50% of the total BNB has been burned, the burns will stop – but as long as this cap hasn’t been reached, BNB can be expected to gain value with each successive burn.
+There’s a cap to this, of course – specifically, when 50% of the total BNB tokens have been burned, the burns will stop – but as long as this cap hasn’t been reached, BNB can be expected to gain value and increase trading volume with each successive burn.

 It’s relatively cheap